ysj1173886760/ImplementCC/README.md

 This implementation of MVCC is very similiar to that of Postgres, it can detect lost update automatically.

-I havn't write strong test to test this implementation, so there may be some bugs left.
+I havn't write strong test to test this implementation, so there may have some bugs left.

 ## Lessons